 How many posts are available?

 Due to the growing importance of language-learning in Spain in recent years, there has been a significant increase in the number of language assistant posts in the country.
 Undergraduates required to complete a year abroad at a UK university will still be treated as priority candidates, but we also expect to be able to offer a large number of posts to graduates or students of other subjects.

 Many schools in Spain have prominent Content and Language Integrated Learning (CLIL) programmes, in which they teach a variety of subjects in English, including maths, science, history, geography, art, music and physical education.
 These schools often refer to themselves as 'bilingual schools' or as having bilingual departments.
 CLIL programmes are most prominent in the communities of Madrid and Andalucía, where there is a focus on maths and science, but can be found across Spain.
-Be prepared, therefore, to help with English activities in a variety of subject areas.
+You should therefore be prepared to help with English activities in a range of subject areas.